-The State Medicaid Agency has a number of safeguards in place to discover/identify problems/issues within the waiver program when an appointed entity is performing administrative functions.
-The State Medicaid Agency has appointed a State fiscal contractor and case management entities to perform tasks of participant waiver enrollment; waiver enrollment managed against approved limits; waiver expenditures managed against approved limits level of care evaluation; review of waiver beneficiary service plan; prior authorization of waiver services; utilization management; Quality assurance and quality improvement activities.
+The State Medicaid Agency has several safeguards to discover/identify problems/issues within the waiver program when appointed entities are performing administrative functions.
+The State Medicaid Agency has appointed contractor vendors and local agencies to perform tasks of participant waiver enrollment; waiver enrollment managed against approved limits; waiver expenditures managed against approved limits level of care evaluation; review of waiver participant service plan; prior authorization of waiver services; utilization management; Quality assurance and quality improvement activities.

-Upon discovery of non-compliance for an appointed case management entity, the State Medicaid Agency notifies the case management entity of the non-compliant area and requests a corrective action plan to correct the noncompliant area.
+Upon discovering non-compliance for any one of these entities, the State Medicaid Agency notifies the entity of the non-compliant area and requests a corrective action plan to correct the non-compliant area.
 Technical assistance and/or training on policies and procedures are provided.
-State Medicaid Agency approves the corrective action plan and follows-up with the case management entity to ensure the corrective action plan (remediation plan) is completed.
-If warranted by persistent non-compliance (more than 2 occurrences of the same areas), sanctions are enforced to include enrollment restrictions for 60-days or until the remediation is reached, if remediation efforts cannot be achieved within 60 days.
-Individuals requesting or waiting for services and active waiver beneficiaries will be notified of the sanction to allow informed choice and selection of another case management entity, if desired.
-If remediation efforts are not reached, actions will be made to dissolve that entity as an appointed case management entity.
-Individuals requesting or waiting for services and active waiver beneficiaries will be notified of the inability of the case management entity to remediate noncompliant area(s) to allow selection of another case management entity.
-In after three months of unsuccessful remediation to include technical assistance, training and suspension of new enrollment, the State Medicaid Agency will initiate termination of the case management entity.
-A transition plan will be implemented to reduce an access to care concern.
+State Medicaid Agency approves the corrective action plan and follows up with the entity to ensure the corrective action plan (remediation plan) is completed.
+If warranted by persistent non-compliance (more than two occurrences of the same area), sanctions are enforced for no more than 60-days.
+If remediation efforts cannot be achieved within 60 days, an additional action plan is implemented.
+The SMA ensures the health and safety of waiver participants during a corrective action or action plan.
+If remediation efforts cannot reach after repeated remediation steps, a recommendation will be made to dissolve the interest of the said entity.
+A transition plan will be implemented to reduce access to care and mitigation of health, safety, and well-being.

-Upon discovery of non-compliance for the CAP IT vendor, the State Medicaid Agency notifies the IT vendor of the non-compliant area(s), requests a corrective action plan to correct the non-compliant area(s) and provide technical assistance and/or training on policies and procedures.
-The State Medicaid Agency approves the corrective action plan (remediation plan) and follows-up with the IT vendor to ensure the corrective action plan is completed.
+Upon discovering non-compliance for the CAP IT vendor, the State Medicaid Agency notifies the IT vendor of the non-compliant area(s), requests a corrective action plan to correct the non-compliant area(s), and provides technical assistance/or training on policies and procedures.
+The State Medicaid Agency approves the corrective action plan (remediation plan) and follows up with the IT vendor to ensure the corrective action plan is completed.
 If warranted by persistent non-compliance, civil financial penalties are enforced.
 If consistent noncompliant performance exists, a recommendation will be made to terminate the contract.
-A transitional plan would be developed prior to the termination of the contract to ensure the health and safety of waiver participants.
-Upon discovery of non-compliant area(s) exhibited by waiver Medicaid providers, the State Medicaid Agency Program Integrity Unit will investigate and imposed sanction, if necessary, based on the severity of the incident.
-A recommendation may be made for an action of closure or civil fines.
+A transitional plan would be developed before the termination of the contract to ensure the health and safety of waiver participants.
+Upon discovering non-compliant area(s) exhibited by waiver Medicaid providers, the State Medicaid Agency Program Integrity Unit will investigate and impose a sanction, if necessary, based on the severity of the incident.
+A recommendation may be made for the action of closure or civil fines.

 Upon discovery of non-compliant area(s) for the fiscal intermediary for consumer-directed services, The State Medicaid Agency notifies the FMS of the non-compliant area(s) and requests a corrective action plan to correct the non-compliant area(s).
 Technical assistance and/or training on policies and procedures are provided.
-The State Medicaid Agency approves the corrective action plan (remediation plan) and follows-up with the FMS, to ensure the corrective action plan is complete.
+The State Medicaid Agency approves the corrective action plan (remediation plan) and follows up with the FMS to ensure the corrective action plan is complete.
 If persistent non-compliance continues to exist, action will be made to dissolve that entity as an FMS.